 Healthy snacks can be brought into school by all our children to eat at break times.

-Classes 1 and 2 are allowed snacks at afternoon break which are brought from home, please ensure that all snacks you provide for your child are healthy e.g. fruit, raisins.
+Classes 1 and 2 are allowed a small snack at afternoon break which are brought from home.

 Fruit and Milk Scheme

 Milk is available daily for Infant children in Classes 1 and 2, free of charge.
 Please let us know if your child will not require it.

 At present all children in the Foundation Stage and Key Stage 1 receive a piece of fruit on a daily basis.
 This is part of the National Fruit Scheme and is free of charge.